 SEO: Will I rank on search engines?

-WordPress comes with a few options, but we highly recommend adding a plugin for full SEO capabilities.
+WordPress comes with a few options, but I highly recommend adding a plugin for full SEO capabilities.
 Yoast SEO, for instance, is a very powerful free tool.

 Have a look at the table below to see how Webflow and WordPress compare.